JimboDimbo/UCI-HAR-Data/README.md

 This repository contains:
 1. the R script (run_analysis.R) to generate the tidy data set (tidydata.txt).
-2. the codebook to describe the tidydata.txt file.
+2. the codebook (UCI HAR Data Codebook.md) to describe the tidydata.txt file.
 3. a sample copy of the 'tidydata.txt' output.
+In the 'all' directory.
 4. this README.md file.

 The following code will read the tidydata.txt file if it is copied to your working directory